Generated at: 2026-07-01 03:58:45

 Kase

-Our Corporate and Premier Strategy Department, Management Support Group, is tasked with strengthening sales capabilities.
+Our Corporate and Premier Strategy Department, Management Support Group, is tasked with strengthening our sales capabilities.
 We serve corporate clients, business owners, and high-net-worth individuals.
-In addition to enhancing traditional face-to-face sales, we have been working on improving sales efficiency, including non-face-to-face channels, since this fiscal year.
+In addition to enhancing our traditional face-to-face sales approach, we have been working on improving sales efficiency, including non-face-to-face channels, since this fiscal year.

 Nakai

 I am responsible for the improvement, maintenance, and management of systems such as SFA/CRM.
-We perform ongoing updates and actively respond to requests for new features from headquarters and branch offices.
-Furthermore, a key part of our role is promoting data utilization by supporting data consolidation, data cleansing, and the dissemination of information to various departments.
+We perform ongoing modifications, and when we receive requests from headquarters or branches for specific features, we proactively handle configuration changes and updates.
+Furthermore, a key part of my role is promoting data utilization by supporting data consolidation, data cleansing, and the dissemination of information to various departments.

 Kase

-We first introduced uSonar in 2018.
+We first implemented uSonar in 2018.
 At that time, a major challenge was that Resona Bank was not effectively centralizing customer information.
-Although we had implemented Salesforce to store customer data, there was no common key to identify companies, leading to duplicate corporate information.
-To resolve this, we integrated the uSonar corporate database, LBC, with Salesforce, which enabled us to manage customers not only at the headquarters level but also at the corporate group level.
+Although we had implemented Salesforce to store our customer data, there was no common key to identify companies, which led to duplicate corporate records.
+To resolve this, we introduced uSonar's corporate database, LBC, and integrated it with Salesforce.
+This enabled us to manage customers not only at the headquarters level but also at the corporate group level.

 Nakai

-Subsequently, the medium-term management plan set forth the goal of "Group-wide Consolidated Operations," requiring the provision of optimal proposals to customers across the entire Resona Group, rather than just through Resona Bank alone.
-To achieve this, we expanded the data utilization infrastructure—which integrates uSonar with Salesforce and was previously built within Resona Bank—to all companies within the Resona Group.
+Subsequently, the Medium-Term Management Plan set forth a strategy for "Group-wide Consolidated Operations."
+This required us to move beyond Resona Bank as a standalone entity and provide optimal proposals to our customers across all Resona Group companies.
+To achieve this, we expanded the data utilization infrastructure—which integrates uSonar with Salesforce—from Resona Bank to all companies within the Resona Group.

 It is difficult to integrate information managed across disparate systems, is it not?